datacarpentry/image-processing/episodes/04-drawing-bitwise.md

 > > ## Solution
 > >
 > > Here is a Python program to produce the cropped remote control image shown
 > > above.
-Of course, your program should be tailored to you>r image.
+Of course, your program should be tailored to your image.
 > >
 > > ~~~
 > > '''